addshore/mediawiki-docker-dev/README.md

 require_once __DIR__ . '/.docker/LocalSettings.php';
 ```

-When you come to change any MediaWiki settings this is the file you will want to be altering.
+When you come to change any MediaWiki settings this `LocalSettings.php` is the file you will want to be altering.

 For example after install you will probably find you want to load the default skin: